Pranaybot/capstone-project-2/README.md

 ## Future Development

-1. Allow users to change password / have a forgotten password system in place.
-2. Allow users to delete their own accounts.
+1. Allow users to delete their own accounts.
-4. Integrate app with Google Calendar to make task management simpler, flexible, and easier to update.
+2. Integrate app with Google Calendar to make task management simpler, flexible, and easier to update.
-5. Allow users to select different backgrounds for their Taskerr workspace.